- 1 Real Life Application of Logarithms

-Real Life Application of Logarithm in Determining pH Value
+Real Life Application of Logarithms in Determining pH Value

-Real Life Application of Logarithm in Measuring Sound Intensity
+Real Life Application of Logarithms in Measuring Sound Intensity

 As we known that the sound carries energy and it is defined as I = P/A, where P is the power through which the energy E flows through per unit area A which is perpendicular to the direction of travel of the sound wave.